andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 ---
 layout: post
-title:  "_Why Are All the Black Kids Sitting Together in the Cafeteria?_ - Beverly Daniel Tatum"
+title:  _Why Are All the Black Kids Sitting Together in the Cafeteria?_
+book_author: Beverly Daniel Tatum
 date:   2019-12-09 17:17:11 +0700
 categories: books
+image: why_are_all_the_black_kids.jpg
 ---

 The question may be uncomfortable because most of us don’t have enough practice